wdporter/i-am-that-vuepress/24-god-is-the-all-doer-the-jnani-a-non-doer/readme.md

 **Q:**&ensp;How does one bring to an end this sense of separateness?

-**M:**&ensp;By focussing the mind on ‘I Am’, on the sense of being, ‘I am so-and-so’ dissolves; ‘I am a witness only’ remains and that too submerges in ‘I am all’.
+**M:**&ensp;By focussing the mind on ‘I am’, on the sense of being, ‘I am so-and-so’ dissolves; ‘I am a witness only’ remains and that too submerges in ‘I am all’.
 Then the all becomes the One and the One — yourself, not to be separate from me.
 Abandon the idea of a separate ‘I’ and the question of ‘whose experience?’ will not arise.

 **Q:**&ensp;You speak from your own experience.
 How can I make it mine?

 **M:**&ensp;You speak of my experience as different from your experience, because you believe we are separate.
 But we are not.
 On a deeper level my experience is your experience.
 Dive deep within yourself and you will find it easily and simply.
-Go in the direction of ‘I Am’.
+Go in the direction of ‘I am’.

 <script>
 export default {